 - Physical location of the searcher has become more important.
 Instead of the location of the business itself being the key factor in local search, the location of the searcher is now paramount.
 Aiming to compete within more specific geographic search terms to increase your competitiveness (ie. Instead of Toronto, a business may want to focus on Yorkville, or Bloor & Yonge.)

 Optimize for MobileOngoing mobile growth has been touted for years.
 While it may seem like old news, it can hardly be ignored, as the trend in increased mobile usage continues.
-Mobile-Users-2017-vs-Desktop Optimizing for mobile in 2017 isn’t just about increased mobile usage, it’s about a shift in the content mobile users are seeking.
+Mobile-Users-2017-vs-Desktop Optimizing for mobile in 2019 isn’t just about increased mobile usage, it’s about a shift in the content mobile users are seeking.
 In the past, mobile was all about keeping things easy to digest, click, and share.
 Now we have mobile users who are seeking out and reading articles on mobile. vTo be found by mobile users, Google favours websites that are optimized for mobile – basically, to get ranked for mobile, Google needs to be able to read a site for mobile.
 The importance of optimizing for mobile is going even further in 2019, and here’s why: Google will be indexing mobile and desktop separately!

 Two important things for SEO marketers to note here: